veggiedefender/apriltag-js/README.md

 apriltag-js is a TypeScript port of [apriltag-generation](https://github.com/AprilRobotics/apriltag-generation)  with no dependencies.
 See also the [main AprilTag repo](https://github.com/AprilRobotics/apriltag) and [paper](https://april.eecs.umich.edu/papers/details.php?name=krogius2019iros).

 While the reference implementation is geared toward designing and evaluating new tag families, this library only renders them, which is a much easier task.
 It supports all official tag families, and you can easily use your own.
-The main contribution of this library is the introduction of a new JSON format for tag families, which are more portable and consistent than the class definitions found in the reference implementation.

 * `16h5`
 * `25h9`
 * `36h9`